Why Good Shorts Go Bad (Part 1): Herbalife

 Looking back, I strongly believe the first and most crucial mistake Ackman made was not seeing that HLF had the support of these reputable fund managers.
 Ideally, great short ideas work out very quickly, with a bearish street consensus materializing within months.
 This is extremely unlikely to happen if there is a protracted war of credibility between the shorts and longs.
 No matter how strong, thoroughly researched and extensive the short thesis is, people need to believe it beyond a facts-and-figures level - enough for them to take quick and drastic action.
 In my opinion, Icahn's involvement essentially ensured there would be no quick consensus.

 A good trick to avoid this mistake for small-timers like myself is to check institutional ownership and determine the largest shareholders.
 Often, the best short targets have weak hands that are ready to dump the stock at the first sign of trouble - you want to see mutual funds, ETFs and large asset managers collectively owning a large stake in the short target.
 You don't want to see specialty investing firms owning a large stake in the stock, particularly if these institutions are reputable.
 You also don't want a concentrated fund owning a stake that represents a large portion of their overall portfolio.
-These are almost always signs that the opposition has signficant research, has a high conviction and is willing and able to engage in a war of credibility.
+These are almost always signs that the opposition has significant research, has a high conviction and is willing and able to engage in a war of credibility.

 If there are indeed reputable funds that own the stock, and there is the likelihood they have conducted significant due diligence, it's generally always good to contact them for an exchange of ideas.
 People are always surprisingly willing to talk about their positions, even to nobodies like myself.
 This almost always helps build a stronger counter-thesis and enables greater clarity in deciding whether to short.
 This step also minimizes confirmation bias, especially if everyone you've spoken to thinks it is a strong short, and it seems too good to be true.